 Every version of the game has a plain-text file called BUILDTIME in the root of the ROM filesystem:

 matoba_t refers to the game's Assistant Director, Taku Matoba, nitro is the DS's code name. mj is likely the internal name for New Super Mario Bros.
 New Super Mario Bros.
 Wii uses this for part of its save-files name.

 The only difference in the second version of the European demo is a slightly different header that causes DSi consoles to boot straight into the game when the console is switched on, skipping the System Menu.
-These were used for DSi XL demonstrations, to prevent users from accessing anything other than the game.
+These were used in Nintendo DSi XL kiosks, to prevent users from accessing anything other than the game.
 The rest of the ROM is exactly the same.